Policy Optimization with Stochastic Mirror Descent: Appendix A: Proof of Theorem

 Now, consider the output $\tilde{\theta}_{N}=\theta_{n}$ follows the distribution of Eq.(\ref{mass-distriution}), we have

-Particularly, if the step-size $\alpha_{k}$ is fixed to a constant:$\zeta/2L$, then Recall the following estimation where $C$ is the Euler constant---a positive real number and $o(1)$ is infinitesimal.
-Thus the overall convergence rate reaches $\mathcal{O}(\frac{\ln N}{N})$ as
+\end{proof} \begin{remark} Particularly, if the step-size $\alpha_{k}$ is fixed to a constant:$\zeta/2L$, then Recall the following estimation where $C$ is the Euler constant---a positive real number and $o(1)$ is infinitesimal.
+Thus the overall convergence rate reaches $\mathcal{O}(\dfrac{\ln N}{N})$ since